-Below you’ll find an easy step-by-step How to Draw a Horse Tutorial and Horse Coloring Page.
+Below you’ll find an easy step-by-step How to Draw a Horse Tutorial Video and Horse Coloring Page.
 Scroll down to learn more and download yours for free.

-Horses in Art
+A brief history of Horses in Art

 The appearance of horses in art dates all the way back to the prehistoric Lascaux cave paintings found in France, estimated to be about 17,000 years old.
 Of the 6,000 images found there, 364 are of horses.